-DANA C. CRAWFORD, PH.D.
+DANA C. CRAWFORD, PHD

-Assistant Director for Population and Diversity Research
+Associate Director for Population and Diversity Research

 Investigating the relationship between mitochondrial genetic variation and cardiovascular-related traits to develop a framework for mitochondrial phenome-wide association studies.

 Mitchell SL, Hall JB, Goodloe RJ, Boston J, Farber-Eger E, Pendergrass SA, Bush WS, Crawford DC,.
 Mitochondria play a critical role in the cell and have DNA independent of the nuclear genome.
 There is much evidence that mitochondrial DNA (mtDNA) variation plays a role in human health and disease, however, this area of investigation has […]